Anne Paluver

-Anne Paluver (born 4 November 1952 in Tallinn) is an Estonian actress.
+Anne Paluver (born 4 November 1952 in Tallinn) is an Estonian actress known for her work in film, television, and animation.

+Early life and education

-Paulver was born in Tallinn, the daughter of mathematician Nikolai Paluver.
+Paluver was born in Tallinn, the daughter of mathematician Nikolai Paluver.
 She attended schools in Tallinn, graduating from Tallinn No. 22 Secondary School in 1970 (now the Jakob Westholm Gymnasium).
 She studied mathematics at the University of Tartu before enrolling at the Tallinn State Conservatory in 1972 to study acting at the institution's Performing Arts Department.
 From 1976 until 1995, she worked at Estonian Drama Theatre and from 1995 until 2004, at the Vanalinnastuudio.
 Since 2005 she has been a freelance actress.
 Besides theatre roles she has played also in several films and television series.

+Personal life

-Paulver was married to was actor Toomas Ots, with whom she has two daughters.
+Paluver was married to actor Toomas Ots, with whom she has two daughters.
 She had been in a relationship with actor Paul Poom, with whom she has a son.